Rutgers University: Museums and collections

-Rutgers' facilities across the four campuses include a golf course, botanical gardens, working agricultural, horse, dairy, and sustainable farms, a creamery, an ecological preserve with multiple use trails, television and radio studios, theaters, museums, athletic facilities, helipads, a makerspace, and more.
-The New Jersey Museum of Agriculture closed in 2011.
+Rutgers' facilities across the four campuses include a golf course, botanical gardens, working agricultural, horse, dairy, and sustainable farms, a creamery, an ecological preserve with multiple use trails, television and radio studios, theaters, museums, athletic facilities, helipads and a makerspace.
+The New Jersey Museum of Agriculture, established in 1984 in a 30000 sqft facility in North Brunswick, closed in 2011.